Backpacking New Zealand: The Essential Guide

 Visiting a Maori village in the North Island is highly recommended!

 Aside from Maori culture, Kiwi culture is very similar to that of England.
-I felt very much at home in New Zealand, there’s slight differences, such as the fierce love of rugby.
+I felt very much at home in New Zealand, there are slight differences, such as the fierce love of rugby.

 Otherwise, the culture is very similar!
 The people in New Zealand are very friendly, so it makes the experience of backpacking New Zealand all the better!